 G9.
 Pedestrian connectivity to adjacent properties is encouraged.
-With the exception of private yards, open spaces shall be designed for public access and connectivity to adjacent public areas (and publicly accessible private spaces).
+With the exception of private yards, open spaces shall be designed for public access and connectivity to adjacent public areas (and publicly-accessible private spaces).

-The development is within easy walking distance from Cherry Lane mall and other shopping centres.
-All units have easy access from their front doors to the street.
+The development is within walking distance of schools, parks, shopping, and the downtown core.
+All units have easy access from their front doors to the street